How can you create budget friendly video testimonials?

 - Videos are easy to share and increase website (YT channel) traffic

 - Social media sites and search engines love video content making your brand rank higher

-- Longer interviews can be the master for multiple types and lengths of video to be used across channels
+- Longer interviews can be the master for multiple short videos to be used across channels

 And according to Forbes.com, the public loves video just as much as marketers do.
 In fact, 43% of people hope marketers will use video even more in the future.